siam1251/cmds/algorithm.md

 ## Interview Tips
-### Tip 1: if too complex logic bring little efficiency then go for simple logic
+### Tip 1: if too complex logic brings little efficiency then go for simple logic